 Treatment includes medication, and in some cases, surgery.

 Another type of medication may be needed to dissolve the clot.
 These are called thrombolytics.
-Examples include alteplase and urokinase.
-This type of medication is usually only used in patients with a pulmonary embolism that is very large or is causing severe illness.
+This type of medication is usually only used in people with a pulmonary embolism that is very large or is causing severe illness.
 Thrombolytics will not be used if you have a high risk of bleeding.

 Surgery to remove the clot may be needed if the blockage is very large, not responding to treatment, or the person is in shock.
 The surgery is called an embolectomy.